marcel-goldschen-ohm/EigenLab/README.md

 ### Are there alternatives to EigenLab?
 To my knowledge, there are no native C/C++ alternatives to EigenLab which can both parse matrix math equations and provide an incredibly simple and user friendly interface (i.e. like MATLAB).

+*Update:* The ExprTk project <http://www.partow.net/programming/exprtk/index.html> looks interesting and seems like it can do some vector expression operations, as well as a bunch of stuff that EigenLab doesn't even try to do.
+However, I've not used it in any depth.

 If you don't need matrix operations, there are several equation parsers which can evaluate math equations for floating point numbers, such as GNU libmatheval <http://www.gnu.org/software/libmatheval>, muParser <http://muparser.beltoforion.de>, and MathPresso or DoublePresso <https://github.com/tartakynov/mathpresso>.
 As I have not spent the time to really dig through these libraries, please feel free to correct me if I am wrong about this, or to inform me of another library not listed here.